-442 Behold, the day of the Lord cometh, and thy spoil shall be divided in the midst of thee.
+&lt;sup>448 Behold, the day of the Lord cometh, and thy spoil shall be divided in the midst of thee.
 For I will gather all nations against Jerusalem to battle; and the city shall be taken, and the houses rifled, and the women ravished; and half of the city shall go forth into captivity, and the residue of the people shall not be cut off from the city.
 Then shall the Lord go forth, and fight against those nations, as when he fought in the day of battle.
-And his feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and the mount of Olives shall cleave in the midst thereof toward the east and toward the west, and there shall be a very great valley; and half of the mountain shall remove toward the north, and half of it toward the south. - Zechariah 14:1-4

-443 But I would not have you to be ignorant, brethren, concerning them which are asleep, that ye sorrow not, even as others which have no hope.
-For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him.
-For this we say unto you by the word of the Lord, that we which are alive and remain unto the coming of the Lord shall not prevent them which are asleep.
-For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord. - 1 Thessalonians 4:13-17 structure to protect you from death (this is at least partly why Paul wrote that "flesh and blood cannot inherit the kingdom of God"444 - we've already learned that flesh and blood will inherit the part of the kingdom of God which will be on earth, meaning the kingdom of heaven in Israel, so this was clearly only about the part of the kingdom that will be in heaven, not the part that will be sent from heaven).
-It also isn't the perfect, sinless place most people think it is,445 at least not yet, since the devil and his angels haven't been cast out of heaven yet,446 for one thing, although it will be pretty great for the body of Christ when we have our new bodies that can enjoy it out there with our Lord as we fulfill our impending ministry to the spiritual beings residing there.
-This means, by the way, that Christians who like to claim that God can't allow sin into heaven (which is not an assertion I've ever seen made in Scripture) seem to have forgotten that, if Satan needs to be cast out of heaven, it means sin has already been in heaven, as is also confirmed by the fact that the book of Job says he was there too.447 Similarly, the claim they often make that sin can't exist in heaven because God can't look upon sin is also an unscriptural one, since the words "to behold" in Habakkuk 1:13, which they like to quote to try to prove this assertion (and which actually says, "Thou art of purer eyes than to behold evil"448), are simply an expression that means "to give attention to" or "to look upon
+And his feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and the mount of Olives shall cleave in the midst thereof toward the east and toward the west, and there shall be a very great valley; and half of the mountain shall remove toward the north, and half of it toward the south. - Zechariah 14:1-4 with the Lord" there.
+That said, heaven isn't a place you'd want to go right now in your current body (aside from a short trip there in an aircraft or a space shuttle), because one needs a quickened body that could survive and thrive out there if you were planning to stay long, considering the fact that you'd suffocate from lack of oxygen, or freeze to death, or die from radiation poisoning out there in the heavens without either an immortal body or some sort of vehicle or structure to protect you from death (this is at least partly why Paul wrote that "flesh and blood cannot inherit the kingdom of God"450 - we've already learned that flesh and blood will inherit the part of the kingdom of God which will be on earth, meaning the kingdom of heaven in Israel, so this was clearly only about the part of the kingdom that will be in heaven, not the part that will be sent from heaven).
+It also isn't the perfect, sinless place most people think it is, at least not yet, since the devil and his angels haven't been cast out of heaven yet, for one thing, although it will be pretty great for the body of Christ when we have our new bodies that can enjoy it out there with our Lord as we fulfill our impending ministry to the spiritual beings residing there.
+This means, by the way, that Christians who like to claim that God can't allow sin into heaven